 At the Edge is a peer-reviewed, open access online journal that showcases the work of emerging scholars, particularly in the fields of eighteenth- and nineteenth-century literature and culture, or on Romanticism very broadly defined.
 At the Edge welcomes submissions from a wide variety of critical, theoretical, and interdisciplinary perspectives.
 In addition to essays that take more traditional approaches to literary and cultural research and writing, we strongly encourage innovative and creative forms of scholarly engagement that expand the genre of academic writing to reflect the changes and possibilities of publishing in a digital environment.

 Analecta Hermeneutica is the annual refereed journal of the International Institute for Hermeneutics (IIH).
 It provides an intellectual forum for interdisciplinary, inter-religious, and international hermeneutic research.
 The journal publishes research in the form of articles, reviews, and other scholarly contributions in all hermeneutically related fields, with a particular focus on philosophy, theology, and comparative literature.
 We invite scholars from various linguistic communities to contribute innovative and critical articles to the hermeneutic conversation.
-Although the primary language of Analecta Hermeneutica is English, articles in German, French, Italian, and Spanish are welcome.
-They will be published accompanied by an English abstract.
-All submissions are subject to peer review.
+Submissions are by invitation only and are subject to peer review.